-Workplace where the apprentice/s or trainee/s will be employed - Actual site of employment where the apprentice/s works, the site being assessed by the SRTO.
+Workplace where the apprentice(s) or trainee(s) will be employed - Actual site of employment where the apprentice(s) or trainee(s) work - the site being , the site being assessed by the SRTO.

 Note: For mobile or multiple locations, use the main workplace or head office details AND clarify the workplace is varied.

-Qualification name - This will relate to all apprentices or trainees covered under the workplace ERA; where a qualification is superseded and apprentice or trainee are across two equivalent versions record both qualification names.
+Qualification name - This will relate to all apprentices and trainees covered under the workplace ERA; where a qualification is superseded and apprentices or trainees are across two equivalent versions, record both qualification names.
 If there is more than one qualification being undertaken in the workplace an additional ERA must be completed.

-Apprentice name - Only required if the ERA is for a workplace with one apprentice or trainee in the listed qualification; if there are multiple apprentices or trainees in the same workplace in the same qualification complete Appendix One and Two.
+Apprentice name - Only required if the ERA is for a workplace with one apprentice or trainee in the listed qualification.
+If there are multiple apprentices or trainees in the same workplace in the same qualification, complete Appendices One and Two.

 Range of work, workplace facilities and equipment